Soldier Details

 Biography

-My dad was wounded by shrapnel to his knee, throat and back and suffered from severe trench feet during the 135 day Battle of Monte Casino.
-He was slung over the back of a donkey for a treacherous three hour ride down a narrow steep mountainous path.
+Crosby Powell was wounded by shrapnel to his knee, throat, and back and suffered from severe trench feet during the 135 day Battle of Monte Casino.
+He was slung over the back of a donkey for a treacherous three-hour ride down a narrow steep mountainous path.
 He was then sent to an evacuation hospital in North Africa for three months of treatment.
-He then had to relearn how to walk.
-He thought he would be sent back to the States but instead was sent back to battle, to the Anzio beachhead.
+He had to relearn how to walk.
+He thought he would be sent back to the United States but instead was sent back to the Anzio beachhead to battle.
 He received his Purple Heart for dragging a wounded soldier he did not know back to safety at Monte Casino.
-He continues to suffer from his war injuries and from periodic nightmares.
-After WWII concluded, he joined the Kansas National Guard and retired as a Lieutenant Colonel.
-He was employed by the Atchison, Topeka and Santa Fe Railroad for over 40 years.
+He continued to suffer from his war injuries and from periodic nightmares.
+After World War II concluded, he joined the Kansas National Guard and retired as a Lieutenant Colonel.
+He was employed by the Atchison, Topeka, and Santa Fe Railroad for over 40 years.